brand_logo

 “Brown University’s first chancellor, Stephen Hopkins, was an original signer of the Declaration of Independence.”

-Brown University which was founded over 260 years ago by a Baptist leader is the 7th college in colonial America list, which also makes it one of the oldest colleges in America.
+Brown University, which was founded over 260 years ago by a Baptist leader, is the 7th oldest college on the list of colonial America, which also makes it one of the oldest colleges in America.
 The College of Rhodes received its current name in 1801 after the generous donation of $5,000 by the businessman Nicholas Brown.
 The beautiful campus features the historic Van Wickle Gates and modern Friedman Hall.
-Also, this oldest American university tries very hard and innovative ways to safeguard historical trees, such as the American Beech, American Elm, and Eastern Hemlock Trees, which are linked to the prolific history of the oldest US university.
-Emma Watson who graduated from here advocated for gender equality as a U.N.
+Emma Watson, who graduated from here, advocated for gender equality as a U.N.
 Ambassador.

 12. Rutgers University